Matryoshika/Underworld/README.md

 ---

-### 0.0.8: Bug Off!
+### 0.0.9: Quiet!

-- Should have fixed an issue where hundreds of Guardians would spawn in matter of minutes.
+- Hotfix: Fixed an issue where console would be spammed if Underworld's mob-spawning system would try to spawn a non-standard Animal.
-- Fixed the spawn-platform, dungeons & lilypad worldgen bleeding into other dimensions & worldtypes.
-- Added Sugarcane to worldgen: Still quite rare.
-Might switch to custom sugar-cane variant instead.
-Any more often and sugarcane will plummet
-WorldGen to a standstill.
+- Removed a few debugging prints.